ScienceHackDayIndia/2023/pages/workshops.md

 Participants will be given Arduino board with some basic electrical components like LEDs, Resistors and Hookup wires.

 **Note:** Parents of the participants of this workshop can join us for the valedictory session on Sunday, 4th November at 3:30 pm.
+***
+***
+### Python Programming Workshops
+Come learn the basics of Python, one of the best coding languages for beginner coders.
+This workshop is perfect for those who have little to no programming experience, or those who just want to learn Python!

+**Note:** To attend these workshops one must book the [Hacker Participant Ticket](https://www.instamojo.com/shdindia/science-hack-day-hacker-participant-ticket/?ref=store).
+Along with the two python workshops you can participate in hacking/making activities on Day-1 and Day-2.

+  >### Suitable for
+  >**College Students of Science and Engineering Background, Physics/Electronics Teachers**
+  > **When** : 2nd November 2018 at 3.00 pm (Reporting at 2:30 pm)
+Ref. books/material will be provided in digital form.

+#### Python Workshop I : Python 101
+   >* Getting started with python programming

+#### Python Workshop II : Science and Engineering Experiments with ExpEYES- Python powered Science Lab

+   >* Basic electrical/electronics/mechanics experiments and data logging with python